3UR/sinatra-template/README.md

 Creating migrations is really easy based on how you've structured the project.
 Here's what you need to do:

+**NOTE:** THIS ALSO CREATES A MODEL WITH THE SAME NAME SO NO MANUAL MODEL CREATION IS NEEDED

 1. Navigate to the root directory containing the `Rakefile`.
 2. Run the following command in your terminal: `rake make:migration[name]`.
 3. You'll now find a newly created migration along with documentation inside `database/migrations/<date>_<migration_name>.rb`.